GPS for kitesurfing

-Other features include:
+Other features may include:

-Here is sample GPS tracklog for a kitesurfing session from a Garmin Edge 705, uploaded to the free Garmin Connect website.
+Here is a sample GPS tracklog for a kitesurfing session from a Garmin Edge 705, uploaded to the free Garmin Connect website.

 GPS units that are described as "waterproof" may let some water in and be destroyed .
 It is best to put your GPS in waterproof pouch, which you can then put in the front pocket of a buoyancy vest, or in an waterproof arm pouch or harness accessory pouch.